byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 - Fallthrough
 - Return

-### Data Types (Int, Float, Double)
-- On a 32-bit platform, Int is the same size as Int32.
-- On a 64-bit platform, Int is the same size as Int64.
-- Float : 32 bit floating point number.
-- Double : Is Float64 in swift.
-Default and Recommended because , iOS 11 is 64 bit platform.
-Also swift has Float80 !

 ### Variadic Parameters
 - Variadic parameters : The parameter accepts zero or more values of a specified type.
 - Built in Eg. `print(1, 2, 3, 4, 5)`